 Best for: people with equity in their homes who are willing to make extra payments toward the loan, can make payments on time and won't rack up debt again.

-Credit counseling: Credit counseling can offer a variety of options to help you consolidate your debt.
+Credit counseling can offer a variety of options to help you consolidate credit card and loan debt.
 You'll have to give the credit counselor access to information about your debt, income, expenses and any assets you may have that could be used to pay off your debt.
-Based on this information, the counselor will come up with a plan to help you pay off your debt.
+Based on this information, the counselor will come up with a plan for the best way to consolidate credit debt and other loan debt.

 Unfortunately, not all credit counselors are created equal.
 Some counselors work on commission and may try to sell you services you don't need.
 However, if you work with a National Foundation for Credit Counseling certified consumer credit counselor, you may have access to many services for free or for a low fee.